kevin-wangzefeng/toc/projects/kserve/kserve-incubation-dd.md

 - [x] **Governance has continuously been iterated upon by the project as a result of their experience applying it, with the governance history demonstrating evolution of maturity alongside the project's maturity evolution.**

   <!-- (TOC Evaluation goes here) -->
   KServe project Governance has iterated organically as it has gained experienced over the years.
+  Relevant details worth mentioning are:
-The roof governance document is tracked at: <https://github.com/kserve/community/blob/main/KSERVE-TECHNICAL-CHARTER.md>.
+  - The roof governance document is tracked at: <https://github.com/kserve/community/blob/main/KSERVE-TECHNICAL-CHARTER.md>.

-  Contributor Roles and contributor ladder processes are streamlined over the past years as well as team member onboarding/offboarding process is well defined at: <https://github.com/kserve/community/blob/main/membership.md>.
+  - Contributor Roles and contributor ladder processes are streamlined over the past years as well as team member onboarding/offboarding process is well defined at: <https://github.com/kserve/community/blob/main/membership.md>.

-  [KServe Technical Steering Committee](https://github.com/kserve/community/blob/main/TECHNICAL-STEERING-COMMITTEE.md) was established in Apr.
+  - [KServe Technical Steering Committee](https://github.com/kserve/community/blob/main/TECHNICAL-STEERING-COMMITTEE.md) was established in Apr.
 2025. <https://github.com/kserve/community/pull/18>

-  The Project currently has 19 [maintainers](https://github.com/kserve/community/blob/main/MAINTAINERS.md) and according to [lfx insights](https://insights.linuxfoundation.org/project/kserve/contributors?timeRange=past365days&start=2024-08-14&end=2025-08-14&widget=active-contributors) it has received contributions from 499 contributors who come from different companies.
+  - The Project currently has 19 [maintainers](https://github.com/kserve/community/blob/main/MAINTAINERS.md) and according to [lfx insights](https://insights.linuxfoundation.org/project/kserve/contributors?timeRange=past365days&start=2024-08-14&end=2025-08-14&widget=active-contributors) it has received contributions from 499 contributors who come from different companies.

 - [x] **Governance is up to date with actual project activities, including any meetings, elections, leadership, or approval processes.**

   <!-- (TOC Evaluation goes here) -->
   Governance is up to date and KServe project has been running [bi-weekly community meeting](https://github.com/kserve/community/tree/main?tab=readme-ov-file#community-meeting) for 5 years now.
   KServe also regularly promote contributors with the established voting and approval process.
 Some examples are:
   - <https://github.com/kserve/community/issues/21>
   - <https://github.com/kserve/kserve/pull/3484>
   - <https://github.com/kserve/kserve/pull/3213>